devprashant9/react_projects/readme.md

 In order to understand **useState** hook take a look at 02_useStateProject.
 You will understand all the key concepts of this hook.
 This is the first and the most basic hook that you will find in any tutorial.

+### 2. useEffect Hook, useRef Hook and useCallback Hook in React

+In order to understand all these 3 hooks take a look at markdown file of project 03_passwordGenerator.
+There are actually a lot more things in those hooks and they may be confusing initially.
+Consider exploring documentation and reading quite a few articles to understand the actual use case of these 3 hooks

 ## Project List

 ### 01 Counter Project